OF THE REDONDO BEACH HISTORICAL MUSEUM

 Who would have ever guessed?
 Nobody but Helen Sinsabaugh, Caesar Hernandez, Al Brown, and George Demos.

 When I was a kid one of my favorite hard cover books, and still is in it's own special way, was on the American Volunteer Group, the A.V.G., or as they were better known, the Flying Tigers.
 The book was written by a woman by the name of Olga Greenlaw, the wife of the second in command of the A.V.G.
 Published in 1943, well before the war was decided, the title of the book, The Lady and the Tigers, was actually a semi-clever play on the title of a onetime famous short story called The Lady or the Tiger? written in 1884 by Frank R. Stockton.
 The connection being, is that in the Stockton story there is no given ending.
 As to Greenlaw's book, although we know the ending or outcome now, that is of World War II, at the time her book was written and published in 1943, like the no known outcome of Stockton's story, there was at the time no known outcome to the war.
+The book came into my hands as found in the following quote:

 "I wonder what happened to him --- probably a prisoner.
 But the Chinese scouts found a body in the same location or thereabouts where Black Mac bailed out when Jack Newkirk got killed --- in March.